Vegan Baby Milk Recipe

 - Essential for trace elements and B12 which is good for the blood and nervous system.
 B12 is not destroyed in the pressure cooker.

-- ½ tablespoons of whole sesame seeds
+- ½ tablespoon of whole sesame seeds

 - The seeds come in a variety of colors depending on the plant variety, including shades of brown, red, black, yellow, and most commonly, a pale greyish ivory.
 The darker seeds are said to be more flavourful, but beware of seeds that have been dyed.
 They have a high magnesium content to help steady nerves and are used in laxatives as an emollient.
 One-half cup of sesame seeds contains over three times the calcium of a comparable measure of whole milk.
 Some studies show that sesamin, a lignan found only in sesame seeds, has remarkable antioxidant effect which can inhibit the absorption of cholesterol and the production of cholesterol in the liver.
 The seeds are also rich in Vitamin A, E and protein.
 An old folk remedy recommends thoroughly chewing and swallowing one tablespoon of sesame seeds per day to regulate the menses.

 Wash and place these ingredients in a pressure cooker with 7 to 8 volumes of water for infants of 1 – 2 months.
 One gradually decreases the volume of water according to the age of the child and his appetite.
 Heat up the pressure cooker.
 As soon as the valve goes up, reduce the heat and let cook for 50 min. whilst maintaining half the maximum pressure.
 A setting of 4.5/9 should work.